Fake: Govt has not proposed another lockdown on June 15

 The message being attributed to a news channel says that the lockdown would be re-imposed on June 15.
 It also says that the Ministry of Home Affairs will impose a complete ban on air and train travel.

 The news has been attributed to Zee News.
-However Zee has said that the news is fake.
-Further the screenshot in circulation attributing the news is fake.
+However, Zee has said that the news is fake.
+Further, the screenshot in circulation attributing the news is fake.

 Fake: Govt has not promised a Rs 7,500 lockdown fund